Archive for Leadership Coaching – Page 5

 Beyond Ouija Board Leadership (part 3 of 5)

 by Jon Mullican Our recent posts compare leadership functioning in some churches with the game of Ouija: questions are posed and decisions made based on hidden forces within and between the members that are not, or will not, be revealed.
-It is possible to bring the forces out into the open and deal with them in […]
+It is possible to bring the forces out into the open and deal with them […]

 Beyond Ouija Board Leadership (part 2 of 5)

 by Jon Mullican Last Wednesday’s post compared leadership functioning in some churches with the game of Ouija: questions are posed and decisions made based on hidden forces within and between the members that are not, or will not, be revealed.
-Rather than allow mystery to remain the theme of leader interaction, it is possible to […]
+Rather than allow mystery to remain the theme of leader interaction, it is possible […]

 Ouija Board Leadership (part 1 of 5)